BackupPC: Backup of Laptops and Lab-PCs

 There are three types of computers whose data we accept for backup:

-- ETH-owned lab computers which are not always online or otherwise not suitable for Netbackup (e.g. macOS, Windows Vista): Usually only scientific data is backed up, exceptions are possible in special cases.
+- ETH-owned lab computers which are not always online: Usually only scientific data is backed up, exceptions are possible in special cases.

-- ETH-owned laptops and desktops which are not always online or otherwise not suitable for Netbackup (e.g.macOS, Windows Vista): Only the home directory of the user or users are backed up.
+- ETH-owned laptops and desktops which are not always online: Usually only the home directory of the user or users are backed up.

 - private laptops: We only back up directories exclusively used for ETH data.
 We recommend the name "ETH-Data" for this directory.